Bulk properties of the Airy line ensemble: Introduction

-The Brownian Gibbs property suggests that one could construct the top lines of the Airy line ensemble by sampling points on a fine space-time grid according to the determinantal formula, then connecting them with independent Brownian bridges that will not intersect because of the fineness of the grid.
+The Brownian Gibbs property suggests that one could construct the top $k$ lines of $\scrL$ by sampling points on a fine space-time grid, then connecting them with independent Brownian bridges that will not intersect because of the fineness of the grid.
 Indeed, we have such a result, with one difference: when a group of endpoints are close together, we have to condition the Brownian bridges between those endpoints not to intersect.
 However, we have good control over the size of these groups of close endpoints.
-In particular, they will remain bounded as we include more and more lines in the scale that we are working with.
-The close endpoint phenomenon is not a deficiency in our method; close endpoints really do exist in the Airy line ensemble at the scales we work with.
+In particular, they will remain bounded as we include more and more lines in the scales that we are working with.
+The close endpoint phenomenon is not a deficiency in our method; close endpoints really do exist in the parabolic Airy line ensemble at these scales.